innolitics/rdm/README.md

 Some specification [[62304:6.2.4]].
 ```

-Auditor notes are included in the default templates, but are stripped out by the `rdm.md_extensions.AuditNoteExclusionExtension` extension.
+Auditor notes can be removed using the `rdm.md_extensions.AuditNoteExclusionExtension` extension.
 The auditor notes plugin strips leading white before the audit note.
 Thus, the above example, when the extension is enabled, becomes:

 ```
 Some specification.